Evidence for the Frontline

 A development phase took place from May to September 2015, with 11 schools collaborating with Sandringham School and the IEE to shape the scheme as a whole.
 A pilot phase began in September 2015 with 20 additional schools joining the project.
-An evaluation of the first pilot year will be published in early 2017.
+An evaluation of the first pilot year can be read here.

 Applications are now open for the second round of Learning by Questions (LbQ) innovation evaluation …